golanlevin/AmbigrammaticFigures/narration.md

 ![Ambigrammatic Figure #0073](images/ambigrammatic_figure_0073_1024x1024.png)

-This video presents documentation of "Ambigrammatic Faces", a variable-format, generative artwork by Golan Levin and Lingdong Huang.
-Developed during the COVID-19 pandemic using artificial intelligence techniques, the project operates as an expressive meditation on themes of identity, illness, and social unrest.
+This video presents documentation of "Ambigrammatic Figures", a variable-format, generative artwork by Golan Levin and Lingdong Huang.
+Developed in May 2020 using artificial intelligence techniques, the project operates as an expressive meditation on themes of identity, illness, and social unrest.

 ### Overview